 HCMC – Vung Tau (via ferry boat)

-5km to the East of Saigon, Vung Tau is a beach city where you can find fresh greater amberjack fish a.k.a “cá cam” in Vietnamese and plenty of other great seafood and many delicacies.
+Five kilometers to the East of Saigon, Vung Tau is a beach city where you can find fresh greater amberjack fish a.k.a “cá cam” in Vietnamese and plenty of other great seafood and many delicacies.
 It is also great for sunbathing and having a beach escape.
-All you need to do is pack a backpack, go to Bạch Đằng Pier, buy a ferry boat ticket, and enjoy the ride for 1 hour and 20 minutes.
+All you need to do is pack a backpack, go to Bạch Đằng Pier, buy a ferry boat ticket, and enjoy the ride for one hour and 20 minutes.
 Then you can enjoy your beach life.

 HCMC – Cu Chi